Moonstruck: Plot

-Loretta is deeply moved by her first opera, Puccini's La bohème.
-As they leave, she sees her father, Cosmo, together with his girlfriend, Mona, and confronts him.
-As Loretta is with Ronny, he suggests that they agree that they did not see each other at all.
+Loretta is deeply moved by La bohème.
+While leaving the opera, she sees Cosmo, accompanied by his mistress, Mona, and confronts him.
+As Loretta is with Ronny, Cosmo suggests that she keep their encounter a secret.
 Loretta attempts to return home, but Ronny desperately persuades her into another tryst.
-That same night, Rose decides to dine alone at a restaurant and sees a college professor, Perry, being dramatically dumped by a female student.
-Rose invites him to dine with her instead, allowing him to walk her home but refusing to invite him in because she is loyal to her marriage.
-Later, Johnny unexpectedly returns from Sicily after his mother's "miraculous" recovery and arrives at the Castorini house; as Loretta is not there, Rose asks him instead why men chase after women, and agrees that it is because they fear death.
+That same night, Rose dines alone at a restaurant and sees a college professor, Perry, being dumped.

+Taking pity on Perry, Rose invites him to dine with her instead, allowing him to walk her home but refusing to invite him in because she is loyal to her marriage.
+Later, Johnny unexpectedly returns from Sicily after his mother's "miraculous" recovery.

-Returning home next morning, Loretta is distressed to learn from Rose that Johnny will be there soon.
-Ronny arrives, and Rose invites him for breakfast over Loretta's objections.
-Cosmo and his father emerge from upstairs; Grandpa insists that Cosmo agree to pay for Loretta's wedding.
+Returning home the next morning, Loretta is distressed to learn from Rose that Johnny will be there soon.
+Ronny arrives, and Rose invites him for breakfast.
+Cosmo and Grandpa emerge from upstairs; Grandpa insists that Cosmo agree to pay for Loretta's wedding.
 Rose then confronts Cosmo and demands that he end his affair; he is upset but gives in and, at Rose's insistence, also agrees to go to confession.
 Both reaffirm their love for each other.

-Raymond and Rita arrive, concerned that Loretta had not deposited the previous day's takings at the bank, and are relieved to learn that she merely forgot and still has the money.
-When Johnny finally arrives, he breaks off the engagement, superstitiously believing that their marriage would cause his mother's death.
-Loretta berates Johnny for breaking his promise and throws the engagement ring at him.
-Seizing the moment, Ronny borrows the ring and asks Loretta to marry him, to which she agrees.
-The family toasts the couple with champagne and Johnny joins in at Grandpa's urging, since he will now be part of the family after all.
+When Johnny arrives, he breaks off the engagement, superstitiously believing that their marriage would cause his mother's death.
+Loretta berates him for breaking his promise and throws the engagement ring at him.
+Ronny borrows the ring and asks Loretta to marry him, to which she agrees.
+The family toasts the couple with champagne, and Johnny joins in at Grandpa's urging, since he will now be part of the family after all.